ploomber/jupysql/doc/community/developer-guide.md

 ### Working with connections

-`Connection` should be exclusively used to manage database connections on the user's behalf and to obtain the current SQLAlchemy connection.
-We can access the current SQLAlchemy connection using `current.session`.
+`ConnectionManager` should be exclusively used to manage database connections on the user's behalf and to obtain the current connection.
+We can access the current connection using `current`.

 ```{code-cell} ipython3
 :tags: [remove-output]